Virtual Dub

 A minor vagary of VDub is that if your crop filter

-window to expose the edge you want to crop.
+the crop window to expose the edge you want to

 Here’s the pre-crop image in the crop filter screen: